mongodb/mongo-c-driver/docs/source/sphinx/source/building.rst

 * libmongoc.a
 * lobmongoc.so (libmongoc.dylib)

-You can install the librares with make as well:
+You can install the libraries with make as well:

 .. code-block:: bash